 The school is funded by the Department of State Development's Resources and Energy Group under the South Australian Government's PACE 2020 initiative and by industry sponsors.

-Students with an interest in geosciences and who will be studying science and mathematics in year 10, 11 or 12 in 2013 are invited to apply.
+Students with an interest in geosciences and who will be studying science and mathematics in year 10, 11 or 12 are invited to apply.